ASyMOB: Algebraic Symbolic Mathematical Operations Benchmark: Testing Details

+In terms of resources required for this work, by far the largest cost was querying the LLMs.
+The specific costs per setup (model with and without code execution) are summarized in Table \ref{tab:model-costs}.
 Dataset generation compute was negligible (less than 5 minutes on a single workstation), while the validation stage was more resource-intensive ($\sim$10 hours on 3 workstations).
 Note that the validation process is trivially parallelizable.

+In terms of LLM queries, ASyMOB’s testing cost is kept in check by using a single LLM call per problem, unlike many prior works, which assess models using protocols that involve multiple calls per problem.
+For instance, Minerva \cite{Minerva} is evaluated on the MATH dataset \cite{MATH2021}, containing 12.5K problems, using maj1@k majority voting with k values up to 256, resulting in a minimum of 3.2 million LLM calls.
+The ASyMOB assessment approach is roughly 90X more cost-efficient due to our use of pass@1.
+The inherent LLM randomness is accounted for by evaluating success across the large number of questions within each category.